MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 #### Best practice tips

 - Identify process improvement goals that your team can agree to, write them down and review them periodically
-- Use team dashboards to share information and work tracking charts to review periodically
+- Use team dashboards to share information and work tracking charts which you and your team review periodically
 - At sprint planning meetings, have your team identify at least one sprint goal related to process improvement
 - Conduct regular retrospectives to capture what went well, what didn't go well, and actions to improve
 - Maintain an improvement tracking board, such as that available with the [Retrospectives](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.team-retrospectives) Marketplace extension.